Most Important 3D Laser Scanning Applications & Limitations

 Applications

-The applications for this technology are infinite.
-However, in our field of mechanical engineering we feel it is most successful in assisting with reverse engineering and quality control.
+The applications of this technology are infinite, much like machined casting prototype manufacturing.
+However, in our field of mechanical engineering, we feel it is most successful in assisting with reverse engineering and quality control.
 When reverse engineering, we are able to take an existing part, scan it, and create a digital model without being provided the original CAD model.
 Though we primarily work with metals, this technology functions without any contact so the same process could be done with a variety of materials without any compression.
 The enhancements of this technology have provided increased accuracy and speed, gathering millions of data points in a matter of minutes.

 Limitations